Skip to main content

 important

-It is mandatory to pass the idToken parameter in the extraLoginOptions object when logging in through your custom JWT token.
+It is mandatory to pass the idToken parameter in the extraLoginOptions object when logging in through your Custom JWT Token.

 Further, to enable Custom Authentication, the loginParams parameter takes in another object called extraLoginOptions which contains the following properties: